ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/Second_Meditation.md

 ### Wax Argument

-The sesnory data of wax completely changed when it is melt, yet we still think the same wax remains
+The sensory data of wax completely changed when it is melt, yet we still think the same wax remains

-what the max remains is its extensibility and changibility.
-However, extensibility and changibility is not from my imagination because I cannot imagine infinite things, while extensibility and changibility are infinite.
+what the max remains is its extensibility and changeability.
+However, extensibility and changeability is not from my imagination because I cannot imagine infinite things, while extensibility and changeability are infinite.

 distinctiveness does not come from my senses, but my judgement

 Therefore it is once again clear that I exists because I judge.

+# Sixth Meditation

+*The existence of material things, and the real distinction between mind and body

+Material things can be preceived distinctly

+Whatever can be preceived distinctly are the subject matter of pure mathematics

+Subject matter of pure mathematics are capable of existing

+Imagination also suggests that material things exists

+imagination is the application of the cognitive faculty to a body

+**imagination vs. understanding**

+if I imagine a triangle, I will not only undertand it as a figure bounded by three lines, but also see the three lines with my mind's eyes.
+Yet if I imagine a chiliagon, I can understand that it consists 1000 sides but I cannot see the 1000 sides.

+investigation on sensory perception

+what I previously took to be preceived by senses and reckoned to be true and the reason for thinking this

+reasons for calling doubts on this:

+what should I now believe about them: